nickmflorin/sportbook/README.md

 first time.
 For more detailed explanations related to local development or production deployments, see the Section 2:
 Development.

-**Note**: _This documentation describes how to setup and configure the application for local development on \_MacOSX_.
-Many of the steps outlined in this section may also be applicable for a Windows/Ubuntu machine as well, but the steps will not be exactly as they are described here.\_
+**Note**: _This documentation describes how to setup and configure the application for local development on MacOSX.
+Many of the steps outlined in this section may also be applicable for a Windows/Ubuntu machine as well, but the steps will not be exactly as they are described here._

 ### Step 1.1: Repository